lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

    * information about the job (duration, processed files etc.)
    * estimated savings in terms of labeling costs and CO2 due to the smaller dataset
-   * statistics about the dataset before and after selection
+   * statistics about the dataset before and after the selection process
    * histogram before and after filtering
    * visualizations of the dataset
    * nearest neighbors of retained images among the removed ones